oneredchen/VTScanner/README.md

 To improve the speed of the program, the code has been designed to run asychronously via the usage of AsyncIO + AIOHttp packages.

 Feel free to copy the code for your own usage or let me know what can be improved.
 Cheers!

+Note: The URLs should include "https://www."
+OR "http://www." in order for the regex to successfully separate the file hashes from the URLs.